FloatingArrayDesign/FAModel/examples/README.md

 The sample .yaml files may also be used as templates for the user's own floating array ontologies.
 The examples are described below:

+## Numbered Examples

+The numbered example folders (01-08) contain small isolated examples showing ontologies and driver files for basic functionalities.
+Within each folder, a number of sub-functionalities are shown individually.
+Currently, only the 01_Visualization folder is developed, as this is a work in progress.

 ## FAModel project from a yaml file example
 This example shows how to make an FAModel project from a yaml file.
 The sample shows various possibilities for mooring and anchoring including shared moorings and shared anchors.
 It also shows some functionalities of FAModel including:
 - integration with MoorPy